ashkjones/ashkjones/README.md

 ## Some Projects I've Worked On
 **Optimizing Safety in Aviation** (Current)
-- Work with a group of graduate and undergraduate researchers in the [D2 Lab](https://home.csulb.edu/~bfu/lab.html) at CSULB on a Boeing contracted research project that investigates the use of eye-trackers in airplane cockpits.
+- Work with a group of graduate and undergraduate researchers from the [D2 Lab](https://home.csulb.edu/~bfu/lab.html) at CSULB on a Boeing contracted research project that investigates the use of eye-trackers in airplane cockpits.
 - Analyze gaze characteristics (ex. fixation duration, saccade velocity, convex hull) using traditional statistical analysis and machine learning.
 - Checkout some of the code [here](https://github.com/TheD2Lab).